Sulzburg/primare/README.md

 # primare
 HA Custom_Integration for Primare SP(A)25 Prisma

+you get 5 entities:
+Volume
+Power on/off
+Mute on/off
+Input select
+DSP Select

 under custom_integrations create a folder named "primare" and put the following files there: